liguowang/cobind/docs/usage/overlap.rst

   The peakwise overlap coefficient.

-.. [#f1] Do not confuse with `Szymkiewicz–Simpson coefficient <https://en.wikipedia.org/wiki/Overlap_coefficient>`_, which is called "overlap coefficent" in Wikipedia, but was named as the "SS coefficient" in our cobind package.
+.. [#f1] Do not confuse with `Szymkiewicz–Simpson coefficient <https://en.wikipedia.org/wiki/Overlap_coefficient>`_, which is called "overlap coefficient" in Wikipedia, but was named as the "SS coefficient" in our cobind package.